rust-lang/book/second-edition/nostarch/chapter15.md

 ```

 We want to be able to have a `Node` own its children, and we also want to be
 able to have variables own each node so we can access them directly.
-That's why
+That’s why
 the items in the `Vec` are `Rc<Node>` values.
 We want to be able to modify what
-nodes are another node's children, so that's why we have a `RefCell` in
+nodes are another node’s children, so that’s why we have a `RefCell` in
 `children` around the `Vec`.
-In Listing 15-19, let's create one instance of
+In Listing 15-19, let’s create one instance of
 `Node` named `leaf` with the value 3 and no children, and another instance
 named `branch` with the value 5 and `leaf` as one of its children: